NVIDIAGameWorks/Streamline/README.md

 # Streamline (SL) - Version 1.1.0
-Streamline is an open-sourced cross-IHV solution that simplifies integration of the latest NVIDIA and other independent hardware vendors’ super resolution technologies into applications and games.
+Streamline is an open-sourced cross-IHV solution that simplifies integration of the latest NVIDIA and other independent hardware vendorsâ€™ super resolution technologies into applications and games.
 This framework allows developers to easily implement one single integration and enable multiple super-resolution technologies and other graphics effects supported by the hardware vendor.

 This repo contains the SDK for integrating Streamline into your application.